 You have some market share but there may be many competitors with equal or similar shares, it’s much harder to be unique or you’re struggling to establish your position, but the industry can sustain you.

 You’re in a niche or small market, perhaps geographical or defined by the product and service itself.

 Things aren’t going well – it’s not profitable, you’re losing market share, or you’re struggling to operate within the market.

 How are the lifecycle stages in an ADL Matrix defined?

 There are 4 industry lifecycle stages in the ADL called Embryonic, Growth, Mature and Ageing.

 Very early in the market development, you’re seeing rapid growth and there’s likely not much competition.

 The market is maturing but still growing at a good rate, you may find more competitors than before but it still has substantial development for you.

 Everything is stable and there may be some growth, but you’re no longer seeing the rapid rise of the previous stages.
-There are established competitors now playing in the market and the barrier to entry is higher than beforehand.
+There are established competitors with industry maturity now playing in the market and the barrier to entry is higher than beforehand.

-Your market is in decline, there’s less need for the product or service and price is being reduced.
+Your market and market position are in decline, there’s less need for the product or service and price is being reduced.
 Competitors may diversify or exit the market.